area17/twill/docs/.sections/getting-started/configuration.md

 **Cascading uploads deletions**

-By default, Twill will not delete images when deleting from Twill's media library's UI, wether it is on S3 or locally.
+By default, Twill will not delete images when deleting from Twill's media library UI, wether it is on S3 or locally.

 You can decide to physically delete uploaded images using the `cascade_delete` option, which is also controlled through the `MEDIA_LIBRARY_CASCADE_DELETE` boolean environment variable: